 Road Rules for Driving in Oman

-In some ways, driving in Oman is similar to driving in most of Europe.
-Here, driving is on the right hand side of the road.
+In some ways, driving in Oman is similar to driving in most of Europe and the world.
+Here, driving is on the right-hand side of the road.

 That said, the fines and implications of not adhering to the rules are much more strict in Oman.
 Consequently, you really need to be sure to follow the road rules.

 Road conditions in Oman are generally very good.
-Een in rural areas, you will find clean, modern roads that are well signposted in English as well as Arabic.
+Even in rural areas, you will find clean, modern roads that are well signposted in English as well as Arabic.

 Safety Considerations for Renting a Car in Oman